dedurak/smartcontracts/README.md

 # smartcontracts

-The smart contracts project the typical process landscape of an airline booking system.
+The smart contracts represent the typical process landscape of an airline booking system.
 The aim is to transform the business processes into a blockchain and further to advance the automation of processes, fulfilled by employees.